-- You will then be asked to lie on the MRI table before being taken into the scanner room.
+- You will then be asked to lie on the MRI table.
+This might be in the same room as the scanner or a different room.
 The clinicians will move you into the scanner while you are lying on the table. - The process is reversed at the end of the scan.
-You will be taken out of the scanning room while you are lying down on the table.
-You can get off the table once you are outside the scanning room. - Everyone having an MRI scan is given an emergency button to hold.
+You will be taken out of the scanner while you are lying down on the table.
+You can get off the table once you are outside the scanner, or out of the room, depending on the scanner. - Everyone having an MRI scan is given an emergency button to hold.
 If you experience pain or discomfort, you can push the button to stop the scan.
 Radiology staff will explain this to you too. - You will be given your sound processor to put back on when the bandage and splint are removed.